*This article has been updated since its original publish date.

 Borgo la Croce, 71r

-A small coffee stand/nook in Sant’Ambrogio which is the only spot in the micro-quarter for specialty coffee and 3rd wave cups like cold brew and single-origin pour overs.
+A small coffee stand/nook in Sant’Ambrogio which is the only spot in the micro-quarter for specialty coffee and 3rd wave cups like cold brew and single-origin espresso.
+This is a spot for the evangelists of specialty coffee, they might judge if you put sugar in your espresso and they don’t have wifi.
+It’s a needed caffeine hub for shopping the markets nearby.
 Their chocolate chip cookies are dangerously addictive- and I’m not much of a cookie person.

 Melaleuca Firenze

-A darling Australian-American style bakery/bistro with a bright, positive atmosphere and a serious craft coffee program with Jessica Sartiani pulling shots and extracting coffee (she is one of Italy’s MVP in coffee) Their rotating fresh lunch options are tempting (fish tacos with homemade tortillas) as well as their cakes, cinnamon rolls and bagels too.
+A darling Australian-American style bakery/bistro with a bright, positive atmosphere and a serious craft coffee program.
+Their rotating fresh lunch options are tempting (fish tacos with homemade tortillas) as well as their cakes, cinnamon rolls and bagels too.
 While not easily swayed by anglo-concept bistros, Melaleuca is exceptional and belongs to Florence’s food and coffee bar scene.
 I’m happy they are here!

 v60 at Melaleuca.
 Photo: Coral Sisk.